 Finances are crucial to the family’s well-being and future.
 Why not include the entire family in certain aspects of personal finances?
 You can make saving a habit and all-family project.

 Let’s say you plan for a new backyard swimming pool.
 Talk about how each person can contribute to making it happen and how much money you need to raise.
-Make saving a game, and include your kids in, where they can contribute with money they receive from grandparents or by putting a small part of their allowance into the “Swimming Pool” envelope.
+Make saving a game.
+Include your kids where they can help with money they receive from grandparents or by putting a small part of their allowance into the “Swimming Pool” envelope.

 5. Let Kids Take Part in the Kitchen